 If you decide to stop using the dedicated integration user, you can disconnect the integration from the Jira side.
 When disconnected, Jira will stop using the dedicated integration user.
-The dedicated integration user in Zendesk Support account will be downgraded to an end-user and suspended.
+The dedicated integration user in the Zendesk Support account will be downgraded to an end user and suspended.
 Uninstalling the plugin will also downgrade and suspend the user.

 To disconnect the dedicated integration user